Agent Agreement – Terms and Conditions

 11.3.5.2 No Claim for Recovery

-Where the Agent or Crown is liable as a result of incidents involving Agents, no claims to recover such liability are to be made by the Crown against the Agent provided that the criteria in section 11.3.3 were met.
+Where Agents, or the Crown, are liable as a result of incidents involving Agents, no claims to recover such liability are to be made by the Crown against these Agents provided that the criteria in section 11.3.3 were met.

 11.3.6 Exceptional Circumstances

-In exceptional circumstances and if the Director considers that it would be in the public interest to approve the request, the Director may decide to provide Legal Assistance and/or Indemnification in the situations enumerated in section 11.3.3 where the Agent does not meet one or more of the three basic eligibility criteria.
-Before approving the request, the Director may consult the Advisory Committee on Legal Assistance and Indemnification established under the Treasury Board Secretariat Policy on Legal Assistance and Indemnification.
+In exceptional circumstances, and if the Director considers that it would be in the public interest to approve the request, the Director may decide to provide Legal Assistance and/or Indemnification where the Agent does not meet one or more of the three basic eligibility criteria enumerated in section 11.3.3.

 The Director may approve requests for Legal Assistance where an Agent is requested or compelled to appear in connection with a parliamentary proceeding, a commission of inquiry, an inquest or other similar proceedings, provided two qualifying criteria are met: